d12frosted/elpa-mirror/melpa/embark-readme.txt

 and those keymaps containing binds for the actions.
 For example, in the default configuration the type `file' is associated with the symbol `embark-file-keymap'.
-That symbol names a keymap with single-letter keybindings for common Emacs file commands, for instance `c' is bound to `copy-file'.
+That symbol names a keymap with single-letter key bindings for common Emacs file commands, for instance `c' is bound to `copy-file'.
 This means that if while you are in the minibuffer after running a command that prompts for a file, such as `find-file' or `rename-file', you can copy a file by